microsoft/dicom-server/docs/how-to-guides/extended-query-tags.md

 ## QIDO with Extended Query Tags

-All new DICOM instances that are stored after an extended query tag is in the "Adding" state, are queryable with that tag in [QIDO](../resources/conformance-statement.md#search-qido-rs).
+When extended query tag is in `Ready` status, it can be used in [QIDO](../resources/conformance-statement.md#search-qido-rs).
 For example, if the tag Manufacturer Model Name (0008,1090) is added to the set of supported extended query tags, hereafter the following queries can be used to filter stored instances by Manufacturer Model Name (when tag has value on instance):

 ```http
 ../instances?ManufacturerModelName=Microsoft